TRAINS, PLANES AND PLASTIC POLLUTION

 - Provide an empty sink before security, so passengers can empty their water bottles before going through.

-This is a great start and shows that passengers share our passion to reduce single-use plastic… I’m pleased to say we’re making it even easier for people using our stations to refill their bottles too.”
+This is a great start and shows that passengers share our passion to reduce single-use plastic… I’m pleased to say we’re making it even easier for people using our stations to refill their bottles too.

-Although a few train operating companies are looking into this, water refills are still not available on any train – so if it’s a long journey I’m afraid you’ll have to pack all the water you need to stay away from plastic bottles.
-So, remember to Refill at the station before you leave.
+We’re challenging a UK Train Operating Company to be the first to offer easily accessible, free tap water refills on board a train.
+Although a few train operating companies are looking into this, water refills are not yet available on any train – so if it’s a long journey I’m afraid you’ll have to pack all the water you need to stay away from plastic bottles.
+Remember to Refill at the station before you leave!